 Portfolio requirements will be introduced in the Orientation to Teaching class (EDUC 2002).
-Upon enrolling in the Orientation to Teaching class, candidates purchase the Portfolio Handbook and begin collecting the documents/artifacts required in each competency area.
+Upon enrolling in the Orientation to Teaching class, candidates enroll in Portfolium and begin collecting the documents/artifacts required in each competency area.
 Candidates should also begin writing their reflection essays.
+A summary of these requirements is also located in the most recent Teacher Education Handbook.

-Transfer students NOT enrolling in the Orientation to Teaching class should contact the instructor for Orientation to Teaching and make arrangements to sit in on the class(es) that address portfolio requirements.
+Transfer students NOT enrolling in the Orientation to Teaching class should consult their advisor and contact the instructor for Orientation to Teaching and make arrangements to sit in on the class(es) that address portfolio requirements.